Friedrich Wambsganss: Nazi Party career

 Wambsganss joined the Nazi Party (membership number 23,796) when the ban on it was lifted in early 1925.
-He co-founded the Party Ortsgruppe (Local Group) in Kaiserslautern and was named the first Gauleiter of Gau Rheinpfalz in February 1925.
+He co-founded the Party Ortsgruppe (local group) in Kaiserslautern and was named the first Gauleiter of Gau Rheinpfalz in February 1925.
 He also joined the Sturmabteilung (SA) at this time.
 He served as Gauleiter for just over one year and was succeeded by Josef Bürckel on 13 March 1926.
 Meanwhile, he continued with his career as a teacher until 1933, when he was named to the city school council in Kaiserslautern.
-In 1931, he was made Chairman of the Rhinepfalz branch of the Militant League for German Culture, a nationalistic anti-Semitic political society founded by Nazi ideologue Alfred Rosenberg.
+In 1931, he was made chairman of the Rhinepfalz branch of the Militant League for German Culture, a nationalistic antisemitic political society founded by Nazi ideologue Alfred Rosenberg.
 In November 1931, he became the leader of the Office for Education in the Gau Rheinpfalz Party organization.
-He also held the position of Chairman of the National Socialist Teachers League (NSLB) in the Gau from 1931 to 1935.
+He also held the position of chairman of the National Socialist Teachers League (NSLB) in the Gau from 1931 to 1935.

 When the Saarland was returned to Germany in March 1935, it was merged into Gau Rhinepfalz and the jurisdiction was renamed Gau Pfalz-Saar.
-Wambsganss continued in his roles as Gau education leader and NSLB Chairman in the expanded Gau.
+Wambsganss continued in his roles as Gau education leader and NSLB chairman in the expanded Gau.
 He also took on a regional governmental post, becoming leader of the Department for Culture and Education under Josef Bürckel who, in addition to being Gauleiter, also was the Commissioner for the Reintegration of the Saar Region.
-In March 1941 Bürckel became Reichsstatthalter (Reich Governor) of the now expanded Gau Westmark, which included the Civil Administration Area of Lorraine.
+In March 1941, Bürckel became Reichsstatthalter (Reich Governor) of the now expanded Gau Westmark, which included the Civil Administration Area of Lorraine.
 At that time, Wambsganns became head of the Office for Education and Instruction in the new territory.

 From 1933 to 1937 Wambsganss was also active in the German Christians movement.
-In July 1933 he was appointed to the Church leadership as a member of the regional synod in Rhinepfalz, becoming Synod President on 28 June 1934.
+In July 1933 he was appointed to the Church leadership as a member of the regional synod in Rhinepfalz, becoming synod president on 28 June 1934.
 In this position, he worked toward bringing the independent Rhinepfalz Church into a unified German Evangelical Church under Reich Bishop Ludwig Müller.

 Wambsganss also advanced steadily in the SA.
 He became the SA-Führer in Kaiserslautern, being promoted to SA-Standartenführer on 9 November 1934 and SA-Oberführer on 9 November 1937.
-He remained in the SA leadership ranks of SA Brigade 15 “Westpfalz” until the end of the war in May 1945.
+He remained in the SA leadership ranks of SA-Brigade 15 “Westpfalz” until the end of the war in May 1945.